JohannSuarez/IckyBicky/README.md

 # IckyBicky
 A web scraper for checking the earliest ICBC driving exam appointment you can book for.

-The wait list for a driving test provided by RCBC is usually several months long.
+The wait list for a driving test provided by ICBC is usually several months long.
 This incentivizes rescheduling to nearer dates whenever possible in case someone cancels their appointment, potentially saving you months of waiting.